Car Accidents

 You’re sitting at a red light on your way home from work, maybe thinking about what you’ll have for dinner that night, or hoping to make it in time to catch a Cubs or White Sox game on TV.
 The next thing you know, you get hit from behind.
 You’re thrown forward by the momentum.
 Your seat belt stops you from slamming into the steering wheel, but your head snaps backward from the force.
 Your neck hurts, and the rear end of your car is smashed — all because the driver behind you was driving too fast or talking on a cell phone and didn’t see you stopped there.

 If you were injured in a rear-end collision with a car or a truck, you may be feeling frustrated that someone else caused your pain and scared about how your medical bills and other expenses are going to be paid.
-A car accident lawyer may be able to help you get compensation for your medical bills, lost wages, disability, and disfigurement, pain and suffering, and loss of normal life.
+A car crash lawyer may be able to help you get compensation for your medical bills, lost wages, disability, pain and suffering, and loss of normal life.

-Call an experienced injury lawyer in Chicago, IL from Staver Accident Injury Lawyers, P.C. at (312) 236-2900.
+Call an experienced injury lawyer in Chicago, IL, from Staver Accident Injury Lawyers, P.C. at (312) 236-2900.
 Our Chicago rear-end accident lawyers offer free initial consultations and work on a contingency fee basis, meaning that you don’t owe us anything unless we win.

 Rear-end collisions are nearly always someone else’s fault.
 Illinois law includes a presumption that the person who hit you from behind was responsible for the crash, but the other driver can present evidence that another factor or person caused the crash.
-It may be that the person who rear-ended you at a red light was actually hit by someone else, and the force of that impact caused that person to collide with you.
+It may be that the person who rear-ended you at a red light was hit by someone else, and the force of that impact caused that person to collide with you.

-Some common driving behaviors that result in rear-end crashes include:
+Driving behaviors that result in rear-end crashes

 • Following Too Close — Drivers are supposed to maintain enough distance between their car and the car in front of them to be able to stop suddenly without colliding.
 When drivers tailgate you, and you’re forced to stop suddenly because of debris in the road or another reason, the result often is a rear-end collision.

-• Distracted Driving — Drivers who are distracted talking or texting on mobile phones, or eating, or applying make-up aren’t giving their full attention to the road.
+• Distracted DrivingDrivers who are distracted talking or texting on mobile phones, or eating, or applying make-up aren’t giving their full attention to the road.
 They may not see you stop and end up hitting you from behind.

 • Speeding — The amount of distance needed to stop a vehicle is directly related to the vehicle’s speed.
-Drivers who are speeding often can’t stop in time when presented with obstacles in front of them — including your stopped car.
+Drivers who are speeding often can’t stop in time when presented with obstacles in front of them, including your stopped car.

 • Neck injuries — Whiplash is perhaps the most common injury experienced after a rear-end crash.
 Whiplash happens when your head is snapped back and your neck extends beyond its normal length.
 Pain can be excruciating and lingering.
-Herniated discs or spinal cord damage also are often seen in people who have been rear-ended.

-• Back injuries — Herniated discs and spinal cord damage may result from a rear-end crash.
+• Back injuries — Herniated discs or spinal cord damage are also frequently seen in people who have been rear-ended.
+Herniated discs and spinal cord damage may result from a rear-end crash.

 • Head Injuries — People involved in rear-end crashes may experience concussion or brain injuries, or bruises or cuts on their head.